-- Methyl chloroform.
-The largest reduction to date in the abundance of an ODS (98% from its peak value) has been observed for methyl chloroform (CH3CCl3).
+- Carbon tetrachloride.
+Production and consumption of carbon tetrachloride (CCl4) for controlled uses in developed countries was phased out in 1996 and that in developing countries in 2010, with some essential use exemptions.
+As a result, atmospheric abundances of carbon tetrachloride have been decreasing for two decades.
+The decline is considerably less rapid than expected, suggesting that actual emissions are larger than the emissions derived from the reported consumption.
+Carbon tetrachloride that is used as raw material (feedstock) to make other chemicals is exempted when calculating the controlled levels of production and consumption under the Montreal Protocol, and some residual emissions do occur.
+Current understanding of global sources suggests emissions of carbon tetrachloride are presently dominated by inadvertent production and subsequent release during the chemical manufacturing processes of other compounds, as well as release from landfills and contaminated soils. - Methyl chloroform.
+The largest reduction to date in the abundance of an ODS (99% from its peak value) has been observed for methyl chloroform (CH3CCl3).
 Production and consumption of methyl chloroform in developed countries ended in January 1996 and that in developing countries ended in January 2015, with limited essential use exemptions.
 Atmospheric abundances responded rapidly to the reduced emissions starting in the mid-1990s because methyl chloroform has a short atmospheric lifetime of about 5 years.
-Methyl chloroform is used mainly as a solvent and is typically emitted soon after production.
+Methyl chloroform was used mainly as a solvent and had typically been emitted soon after production.
 This compound is now approaching complete removal from the atmosphere due to the success of the Montreal Protocol. - HCFC substitute gases.
-The Montreal Protocol allows for the use of hydrochlorofluorocarbons (HCFCs) as shortterm, transitional substitutes for CFCs and in other specific applications.
+The Montreal Protocol allows for the use of hydrochlorofluorocarbons (HCFCs) as short-term, transitional substitutes for CFCs and in other specific applications.
 As a result, the atmospheric abundances of HCFC-22, HCFC-141b, and HCFC-142b continue to grow in response to continued production, mainly in the developing world.
-HCFCs pose a lesser threat to the ozone layer than CFCs, because HCFCs have lower ODP values (less than about 0.12; see Table Q6-1).
+HCFCs pose a lesser threat to the ozone layer than CFCs, because HCFCs have lower ODP values (less than about 0.1; see Table Q6-1).
 The 2007 Montreal Adjustment to the Protocol accelerated the phaseout of HCFCs by a decade for both developed countries (2020) and developing countries (2030) (see Q14).
-Even with the accelerated phaseout, future projections show that HCFC abundances continue to increase, reach peak values between 2020 and 2030, and steadily decrease thereafter.
-The response of atmospheric abundances to decreasing emissions (due to gradual releases from existing banks such as insulating foams) will be relatively rapid because of the short atmospheric lifetimes of HCFCs (less than 18 years). - Carbon tetrachloride.
-Production and consumption of carbon tetrachloride (CCl4) for controlled uses in developed countries was phased out in 1996 and that in developing countries in 2010, with some essential use exemptions.
-As a result, atmospheric abundances of carbon tetrachloride have been decreasing for two decades.
-The decline is considerably less rapid than expected, suggesting that actual emissions are larger than the emissions derived from the reported consumption.
-Carbon tetrachloride that is used as raw material (feedstock) to make other chemicals is exempted when calculating the controlled levels of production and consumption under the Montreal Protocol, and some residual emissions do occur.
-However, current understanding of global sources suggests emissions of carbon tetrachloride are presently dominated by inadvertent production and subsequent release during the chemical manufacturing processes of other compounds, as well as release from landfills and contaminated soils.

-Methyl chloride and methyl bromide.
+Future projections indicate that the principal HCFCs will all reach peak values between 2023 and 2030, and steadily decrease thereafter.
+The response of atmospheric abundances to decreasing emissions (due to gradual releases from existing banks such as insulating foams) will be relatively rapid because of the short atmospheric lifetimes of HCFCs (less than 17 years). - Methyl chloride and methyl bromide.
 Both methyl chloride (CH3Cl) and methyl bromide (CH3Br) are distinct among halogen source gases because substantial fractions of their emissions are associated with natural processes (see Q6).
 Methyl chloride is not controlled under the Montreal Protocol.
-The abundance of CH3Cl in the atmosphere has remained fairly constant throughout the last 60 years (see Figure Q15-1).
+The abundance of CH_3Cl in the atmosphere has remained fairly constant throughout the last 40 years (see Figure Q15-1).
 Current sources of methyl chloride from human activities are thought to be small relative to its natural source, and to be dominated by the combustion of coal and chemical manufacturing.